 Porcupine Ski Runners is also one of the largest Nordic ski clubs in Canada, and boasts one of the best trail systems in the region.
 It's easy to rent your gear and get a quick wax in the Xsastrara Cooper Chalet before heading out on the trails for a day of skiiing.
 Visit their website for more information and trail maps.

-The Kamiskotia Snow Resort, just west of Timmins, is the place to be for snowboarders and downhill skiers in the area.
-Kamiskotia offers 25 unique runs ranging in difficulty, two chair lifts, and two surface lifts.
+Mount Jamieson (formerly Kamiskotia), just west of Timmins, is the place to be for snowboarders and downhill skiers in the area.
+The ski hill offers 25 unique runs ranging in difficulty, two chair lifts, and two surface lifts.
 If you aren't into skiing, or just feel like trying something a little different, they also have the tallest tube park in Ontario, which is a real thrill.
 A comfortable chalet perfect for relaxing throughout the day will keep you warm with a delicious hot chocolate.

 Your Timmins adventure awaits!